Monitor Job Progress and Performance

 After you have used your new method to create WIP entries, you cannot delete the method or modify it.

 - Choose the icon, enter Job WIP Methods, and then choose the related link.

 - Choose the New action, and then fill in the fields as necessary.
-Choose a field to read a short description of the field or link to more information.
+Hover over a field to read a short description.

 - Close the window.